Inside: On dealing with unwelcome and sometimes unflattering attention as a tall girl….and two valuable lessons I’ve learned from being a tall woman.

 I work hard on self-acceptance, but it’s not always easy.
 Not many people know this, but I still feel insecure about my height at times.

 You would learn to tolerate it.
-Accept it.
-But you probably wouldn’t appreciate it.
+And even accept it.
+But it can still feel crappy.

 I Am More Than My Height